-The comparator can provide its output to a device pin, acting as a replacement for an analog comparator on the board, or it can be used to signal the application via interrupts to cause it to start capturing a sample sequence.
+The comparator can provide its output to a device pin, acting as a replacement for an analog comparator on the board, or it can be used to signal the application via interrupts or triggers to the ADC to cause it to start capturing a sample sequence.
+The interrupt generation and ADC triggering logic is separate.
+This means, for example, that an interrupt can be generated on a rising edge and the ADC triggered on a falling edge.

-The Stellaris® Analog Comparators module has the following features:
+The Stellaris[®] Analog Comparators module has the following features:

-- Two independent integrated analog comparators - Configurable for output to drive an output pin or generate an interrupt - Compare external pin input to external pin input or to internal programmable voltage reference - Compare a test voltage against any one of these voltages - An individual external reference voltage - A shared single external reference voltage - A shared internal reference voltage
+- Two independent integrated analog comparators - Configurable for output to drive an output pin, generate an interrupt, or initiate an ADC sample sequence - Compare external pin input to external pin input or to internal programmable voltage reference - Compare a test voltage against any one of these voltages - An individual external reference voltage - A shared single external reference voltage - A shared internal reference voltage

-Figure 15-1.
+Figure 16-1.
 Analog Comparator Module Block Diagram